JuiceW4H/SAA/IAM, Accounts and AWS Organizations.md

 **2 Ways of using an SCP:**

 * Deny List (Default)
-	- Allow by default and block access to certain services.
+	\- allow by default and block access to certain services.
-	- When SCPs are enabled in an organization AWS applies to the Organization and all OUs a default policy which is called Full AWS Access.
+	\- when SCPs are enabled in an organization AWS applies to the Organization and all OUs a default policy which is called Full AWS Access.
-	- By Default nothing yet is restricted rendering SCPs to no effect.
+	\- by Default nothing yet is restricted rendering SCPs to no effect.

 ![IAM, Accounts and AWS Organizations-06-24-2024-18](images/IAM,%20Accounts%20and%20AWS%20Organizations-06-24-2024-18.png)

 * Allow List
-	- Block by default and allow access to certain services.
+	\- block by default and allow access to certain services.
-	- Remove the Full AWS Access policy therefore rendering the implicit deny in place instead then add services that you would allow permission access to.
+	\- remove the Full AWS Access policy therefore rendering the implicit deny in place instead then add services that you would allow permission access to.

 ![IAM, Accounts and AWS Organizations-06-24-2024-19](images/IAM,%20Accounts%20and%20AWS%20Organizations-06-24-2024-19.png)